mbpmohsen/DentAI-Vision/README.md

 [ Todo ] 1.
 Cavities (Caries): Early-stage or hidden decay.

-[ Todo ] 2.
+[ Done ] 2.
 Periodontal Disease: Bone loss or gum disease.

 [ Todo ] 3.
 Abscesses and Infections: Infections at the root or surrounding bone.

-[ Todo ] 4.
+[Done] 4.
 Impacted Teeth: Wisdom teeth or other teeth that haven’t erupted properly.

 [ Todo ] 5.
 Fractures: Tooth or jaw fractures.